sideeffects/HoudiniEngineSample/README.md

 Please visit our [Houdini Engine Documentation](https://www.sidefx.com/docs/hengine/index.html) for information on how to maintain and extend the sample code provided to build your own Houdini Engine integration.

+### Prerequisites

+The HoudiniEngineSample is built using CMake which can be downloaded and installed from here: https://cmake.org/download/ (minimum required version is 3.1).

-### Compiling
+### Building the Sample

-First initialize your envirornment by navigating to your Houdini installation directory and sourcing the `houdini_setup` script.
+Initialize your envirornment by navigating to your Houdini installation directory and sourcing the `houdini_setup` script.

 ```
 # Windows: